polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/add-pallet-to-the-runtime.md

 - The features in each pallet that should be enabled when compiling the native Rust binary.
 By enabling the standard (`std`) feature set from each pallet, you ensure that the runtime includes the functions, types, and primitives necessary for the native build, which are otherwise excluded when compiling the Wasm binary

 !!! note
-    For information about adding dependencies in `Cargo.toml` files, see [Dependencies](https://doc.rust-lang.org/cargo/guide/dependencies.html){target=\_blank} page in the Cargo documentation.
-For information about enabling and managing features from dependent packages, see [Features](https://doc.rust-lang.org/cargo/reference/features.html){target=\_blank} section in the Cargo documentation.
+    For information about adding dependencies in `Cargo.toml` files, see the [Dependencies](https://doc.rust-lang.org/cargo/guide/dependencies.html){target=\_blank} page in the Cargo documentation.
+For information about enabling and managing features from dependent packages, see the [Features](https://doc.rust-lang.org/cargo/reference/features.html){target=\_blank} section in the Cargo documentation.

 ## Dependencies for a New Pallet